peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Core_Random_Generation_Method></a>
 ## Core Random Generation Method

 The core method for generating random numbers using an RNG is called **`RNDINT(N)`** in this document.
-It generates a random integer from 0 inclusive to N exclusive, where N is an integer greater than 0, and it assumes the generator produces uniformly random numbers.
+It generates a random integer from 0 inclusive to N exclusive, where N is an integer greater than 0, and it assumes the underlying RNG produces uniformly random numbers.

 `RNDINT(N)` can be implemented as follows: Use the RNG to generate as many random bits as used to represent N-minus-1, then convert those bits to a nonnegative integer.
 If that nonnegative integer is N or greater, repeat this process.